The Menopause has traditionally been a topic avoided in the workplace.

 “While menopause isn’t an illness, the symptoms can – and do – impact women in the workplace, and this needs to be reflected in the health and wellbeing policies and practices in place within organisations.”

-Kerry hosted an e-clinic focused around menopause in the workplace and was joined by expert speakers Medical Herbalist Hannah Charman, Menopause Nurse Practitioner Diane Porterfield-Bourne, and MP Caroline Nokes – who chairs the Women and Equalities Committee, which is conducting an inquiry into whether menopausal women are being discriminated against in the workplace.
+We were joined by expert speakers Medical Herbalist Hannah Charman, Menopause Nurse Practitioner Diane Porterfield-Bourne, and MP Caroline Nokes – who chairs the Women and Equalities Committee, which is conducting an inquiry into whether menopausal women are being discriminated against in the workplace.

 An impactful quote from the MP was ‘menopausal is not an insult, it is a condition’ – and yet up to six in ten women have witnessed seeing the issue made fun of within the workplace.